JonMorales22/esu-science-of-success/readme.md

 <em>Overview</em>

-To get the app working locally on your machine, this guide will run you through the installation of the following:
+To get the app working locally on your machine, this guide will utilize the following tools:

 * NVM — aka the "Node Version Manager."
 This is a handy tool for installing and switching between different node versions. <strong>Bad or unexpected things will occur if you install Node manually.</strong>